 Here is a table showing the usual prices I pay for Raw Food

 Please note: prices can vary in your area or weekly due to sales.
 Sometimes I pay more, sometimes less.
-But this is the usual prices.
+These are the usual prices I pay as of May 28, 2015.
+My is in or around Philadelphia, PA and southern New Jersey.

 MYTH: I do not have time to feed raw